 FIX: Replace your blown fuse with a fuse with the same amperage as the fuse you are replacing.
 If you continue to blow fuses, you should bring your mower to your local Troy-Bilt dealer or lawn mower repair shop to troubleshoot the root cause.

-A charging system that is no longer able to keep your Troy-Bilt mower running can cause it to die while you are mowing.
-It can cause your battery to be drained preventing it from starting the next time you go to use your mower.
+The charging system will not be the main culprit to a mower not starting, but it can be the underlying problem.
+The bad charging system can cause your battery to be drained preventing it from starting the next time you go to use your mower.

 This can get very expensive because most parts stores won’t let you return electrical parts if you find a part you purchased doesn’t resolve your starting problem.